Different Types Of Walkers For The Elderly – Learn Here!

 Weight Capacity

-The amount of weight a walker can support is essential in your consideration.
-You want to be sure the walker gives enough stability to the user and can support their weight.
+The amount of weight a walker can support is essential in the user’s consideration.
+Users should be sure that the walker provides enough stability and can support their weight.
+Walkers come with different weight ratings, and users should choose one that fits their weight.

 Wheels

-There are two types of wheels you will encounter in your search for the perfect walker; Wheels that are rigid in that they don’t turn and swivel wheels that do turn and make for easier steering and maneuvering in tight spaces.
+There are two types of wheels that users will encounter in their search for the perfect walker: rigid wheels and swivel wheels.
+Rigid wheels do not turn, while swivel wheels turn and make for easier steering and maneuvering in tight spaces.
+Users should consider their needs and the environment they will use the walker in when choosing the type of wheels.

 Different Types of Walkers